MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.153.md

 ##### § 457.153 Peach crop insurance provisions. #####

-The Peach Crop Insurance Provisions for the 2013 and succeeding crop years are as follows:
+The Peach Crop Insurance Provisions for the 2023 and succeeding crop years are as follows:

 FCIC PoliciesDepartment of AgricultureFederal Crop Insurance CorporationReinsured policies:(Appropriate title for insurance provider)Both FCIC and reinsured policies:Peach Crop Provisions1.
 Definitions

 *Bearing tree.* A tree in at least the 4th growing season after set out.

 *Bushel.* Fifty pounds of ungraded peaches.

-*Direct marketing.* Sale of the insured crop directly to consumers without the intervention of an intermediary such as a wholesaler, retailer, packer, processor, shipper or buyer.
-Examples of direct marketing include selling through an on-farm or roadside stand, farmer's market, or permitting the general public to enter the field for the purpose of picking all or a portion of the crop.

 *Fresh peach production.* Peach production from insurable acreage that: